MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-faq-sync-crash.md

 ## 3. The mobile project is published to a later version than the mobile app

 In order for the mobile app to work, the Woodford solution version number must not exceed your mobile app version number.
-For example, if your mobile app is verion 9.1, but your Woodford solution is published to 9.2 or greater, this will result in an "Unsupported metadata version" error, as seen below.
+For example, if your mobile app is verion 9.1, but your Woodford solution is published to 9.2 or greater, this will result in an Unsupported metadata version error, as seen below.

 ![Screenshot of the unsupported metadata version error](media/Mobile-FAQs-image10.png)